 Editor’s Note: This article was originally published in The Spark Magazine.
 Find the magazine here to read other articles.

-Talabi Tomiwa hails from Ijebu East Local government in Ogun State.
-He’s the CEO/Founder of Lagos Life (@Lagoslife) - An online platform that showcases the true essence of Lagos.
-Although Tomiwa is not from Lagos, he’s very passionate about Lagos and showcasing what makes Lagos legendary to the world at Large.
+Talabi Tomiwa is the CEO/Founder of Lagos Life (@Lagoslife) - An online platform that showcases the true essence of Lagos.
+Although, Tomiwa is not from Lagos, he’s very passionate about Lagos and showcasing what makes Lagos legendary to the world at Large.
 Tomiwa started blogging at the age of 17 when he got admitted into the University of Lagos.
 He started off with a blog called UnilagGist.com (@UnilagGist) and was able to grow an audience with this platform by giving useful information about the school and happenings inside the campus.
-Tomiwa is also the brain behind “Explore Lagos Tours” (@explorelagostours) - A tourism company under the Lagos life umbrella which main focus is to help people experience and explore the city of Lagos.
+Tomiwa is also the brain behind “Explore Lagos Tours” (@explorelagostours) - A tourism company under the Lagos life umbrella whose main focus is to help people experience and explore the city of Lagos.